Representation and character theory of finite categorical groups: Abstract

 \section{Abstract}

-We study the gerbal representations of a finite group $G$ or, equivalently, module categories over Ostrik's category $Vec_G^\alpha$ for a 3-cocycle $\alpha$.
-We adapt Bartlett's string diagram formalism to this situation to prove that the categorical character of a gerbal representation is a module over the twisted Drinfeld double $D^\alpha(G)$.
-We interpret this twisted Drinfeld double in terms of the inertia groupoid of a categorical group.
+We study the gerbal representations of a finite group $G$ or, equivalently, module categories over Ostrik's category $\mathrm{Vec}_G^\alpha$ for a 3-cocycle $\alpha$.
+We adapt Bartlett's string diagram formalism to this situation to prove that the categorical character of a gerbal representation is a representation of the inertia groupoid of a categorical group.
+We interpret such a representation as a module over the twisted Drinfeld double $D^\alpha(G)$.